freenas/freenas-docs/userguide/sharing.rst

 ..
 TODO add instructions to create an authenticated SMB share apart from the now removed wizard.

-To create an authenticated SMB share, navigate :menuselection:`Sharing -> Windows (SMB) Shares` and click :guilabel:`Add Windows (SMB) Share`.
+To create an authenticated SMB share, navigate to :menuselection:`Sharing -> Windows (SMB) Shares` and click :guilabel:`Add Windows (SMB) Share`.